USALION/BlowFish/README.md

 ## About

-This a a porting of BlowFish to SAM4S Xplained Pro
+This is a porting of BlowFish to SAM4S Xplained Pro

 ## Objective

 The goal is to have a copy of BlowFish that is ready to be used with the SAM4S Xplained Pro.

 ## Quick Start

 This encryption library is fairly straight forward.
 It has a structure and three functions.